-“Wait a minute that’s not a nice thing to say!”
+“Wait a minute, that’s not nice to say!”

-We were worried that the Cornish Rex was going to simple be another boring shorthaired cat with rather large ears, but to our surprise we’ve come to learn that these little guys are SOOOO much more than that.
+But you “must understand that we here at IndulgeYourPet love “freaks”!
+“Heck, “most of us working here are freaks!
+This is why we were worried that the Cornish Rex would be another tedious, shorthaired cat with relatively large ears, but to our surprise, we’ve learned that these little guys are SO much more than that.

 Now will this…

 Little guy be right for you?
-We have no idea, which is why we wanted to take a moment and write about what it might be like to own a Cornish Rex so that you can get a better idea if owning one might be a good “fit” for you.
+We have no idea, so we wanted to take a moment and write about what it might be like to own a Cornish Rex so that you can better understand if owning one might be a good “fit” for “you.”
+So, without further ado, let’s dive in.

 Cornish Cat Breed Fast Facts